rustfs/docs.rustfs.com/docs/developer/sdk/go.md

 })
 ```

-Then you can use the constructed RustFS Client to perform bucket and object operations.
+You can now perform bucket and object operations.

 ## Create Bucket